emqx/cloud-docs/en_US/feature/user.md

 ![default_project](./_assets/create_warning.png)

-It is important to note that the project authorization function is disabled when the role of the account is changed to Accountant, Auditor, or Administrator.
+It is important to note that the project authorization function is disabled when the role of the subaccount is changed to Accountant, Auditor, or Administrator.
 That's because the Administrator has all project permissions by default, and Accountant and Auditor have all project read-only permissions by default.
 ![default_project](./_assets/authorize.png)
- > When an account has both project administrator and project user roles, remember to switch between roles for authorization
+ > When a subaccount has both project administrator and project user roles, remember to switch between roles for authorization

 More Operating Options